2025 - 2026 Tryouts are approaching fast! Find out what you need to do NOW!

 How do I obtain Athletic and Medical clearance to participate in tryouts?

 Students must obtain both an Athletic and Medical clearance to participate in tryouts for any sport at Cal High.
-As of June, 2025, the clearance process is open for all sports for the 2025 - 2026 academic year.
-Details are available on the Cal High Athletics page.
+The steps required are available on the Cal High Athletics page.

-Any student - including incoming Freshmen - interested in tryouts is highly encouraged to complete this process as soon as possible, and no later than November 3, 2025.
+Every student interested in tryouts is highly encouraged to complete this process as soon as possible, and no later than November 10th, 2025.
+Forms cans be completed and uploaded after November 10th, but completing this step sooner allows time for corrections if there are issues.

 Can I register and / or participate in tryouts if I am participating in a Fall High School sport?
 What if I am ill or injured when tryouts are conducted?

-Any student interested in joining the Soccer Program is encouraged to register for tryouts regardless of participation in any other Cal High sport, or physical ability (e.g., recovering from an injury when tryouts occur) to take part in tryouts.
-The registration form has questions regarding these circumstances and students are encouraged to be detailed and specific with respect to their personal situation.
+Yes!
+Any student interested in joining the Soccer Program is highly encouraged to register for tryouts regardless of participation in any other Cal High sport, or physical ability to take part (e.g., recovering from an injury when tryouts occur).
+The tryout registration form has questions regarding these circumstances and students are encouraged to be detailed and specific with respect to their personal situation.

-A student cannot participate in tryouts if they are on any other team at any level offered by Cal High until that sport's season concludes (i.e., there are no further games or practices).
+A student cannot participate in tryouts if they are on any other Fall sports team at any level at Cal High until that sport's season concludes (i.e., there are no further games or practices).

-Example - a student is on the Junior Varsity Flag Football team, which has not yet concluded its season when Soccer tryouts are held Therefore, the student cannot participate in the Soccer tryouts.
-The student can - but is not required - to attend and observe, but cannot participate in drills, activities, etc.
+Example - a student is on the Junior Varsity Flag Football team, which has not yet concluded its season when Soccer tryouts are held Therefore, the student should still register for tryouts and obtain the medical and athletic clearances, but cannot participate in the Soccer tryouts.
+The student can - but is not required - to attend and observe if they are able to do so.

-Students that are unable to actively participate in tryouts may be able to schedule a "late tryout" after the teams have been selected.
-Late tryout approval and scheduling is at the discretion of the coaching staff.
+Students that are unable to actively participate in tryouts may be able to schedule a make-up tryout after the teams have been selected.
+Approval and scheduling of make-up tryouts is at the discretion of the coaching staff.

 What happens during tryouts?
 How are the tryouts conducted?

-Tryouts are typically held each evening for one week (Monday - Friday) at the Cal High stadium or another venue in San Ramon.
+Tryouts are typically during one week at the Cal High stadium or another venue in San Ramon.
 The schedule will be published in late October.

 Tryouts will be conducted rain or shine unless there is severe inclement weather.

-Students are expected to attend all days unless excuses, and must check-in each day with the parent volunteers to log their attendance and receive a numbered pinnie.
-Pinnies are returned to the parent volunteers each evening.
-Students are highly encouraged to arrive early enough to both check-in and be properly attired before their scheduled start time.
+Students are expected to attend all days unless otherwise excused, and must check-in each day with the parent volunteers to log their attendance and receive a numbered pinnie.
+Pinnies are returned to the parent volunteers after each tryout session.
+Students are highly encouraged to arrive early enough to both check-in and be properly attired and ready to go before their scheduled start time.

 Important: Student's Athletic and Medical clearances are also checked by the parent volunteers at tryout check-in, using a hardcopy of clearance status from the Athletic Clearance system from that day.
 Students cannot participate in tryouts without these clearances in place.
 Refer to the FAQ on this page for instructions on how to obtain these approvals.